 I’m taco obsessed.
 My fried tacos are a favorite.
 My taco pasta is divine.
 My carnitas tacos are life.
 I even turned tacos into sliders.
 I’m a taco fan.

 I’m also a chili fan.
 Especially this time of year.
-This chilly weather practically demands chili.
+This cool weather practically demands chili.
 And football games?
 Dude, you better be serving chili to your hungry football fans.
 It’s the law.

-Anyway, it was high time that I married tacos and chili together.
+Anyway, it was high time that I married tacos and chili together and here we are with this hearty Taco Chili recipe!

 Taco Chili